-Continue to provide technical and financial assistance programs that lead to behavior changes to reduce fecal bacteria pollution.
-Provide financial incentives that encourage participation in community workshops and online training, site visits, expand community knowledge, and make behavior changes easier to implement.
-Implement a regulatory backstop for violations and discharges that are not controlled through incentive-based programs.
-Fund Farm Planner assistance (2.0 FTE) at the Whatcom Conservation District (WCD) to provide technical assistance to non-dairy landowners and operators with agricultural operations.
+Provide non-dairy agriculture technical assistance and financial assistance programs that lead to behavior changes to reduce fecal bacteria pollution.
+Provide farm planners (2.0 FTE for 24 months) to provide technical assistance to non-dairy landowners and operators with agricultural operations.
 Technical assistance will include assessments and farm plan development for new clients as well as ongoing support for established clients.
-Fund a Critical Areas Ordinance Compliance position at Whatcom County Planning and Development Services (PDS) (1.0 FTE) to support landowner engagement activities, gain compliance with Critical Areas Ordinance regulations, and provide long-term monitoring of farm plans.